DijendraKyada/NYC-Taxi-Analysis/README.md

 -------------|------------
 Medallion |Permit number to operate the taxi
-Hack License|A New York City Taxi Drivers License number Vendor ID|Code of the provider associated with the trip Rate Code|Some Code of Rate.
-IT has Numerical value ranging from 1-15 Store and Fwd Flag|This flag indicates whether the trip record was held in vehicle memory before sending to the vendor Pickup Datetime|Pickup date and time when the meter was engaged Dropoff Datatime|Drop off date and time when the meter was disengaged
+Hack License|A New York City Taxi Drivers License number Vendor ID|Code of the taxi provider(vendor) associated with the trip Rate Code|Some Code of Rate.
+It has Numerical value Store and Fwd Flag|This flag indicates whether the trip record was held in vehicle memory before sending to the vendor Pickup Datetime|Pickup date and time when the meter was engaged Dropoff Datatime|Drop off date and time when the meter was disengaged